Housing and Dining Services Operations Plan and COVID Response

 To protect the health and safety of the campus community, the number of people in any given student room, including the room residents, guests and visitors may not exceed double the typical assignment level of the room.
 For example, a two-person room may have no more than four people in it at any given time, a four-person suite may have no more than eight people, etc.

 Residents must adhere to other Residence Hall Handbook requirements for guests, including but not limited to checking all guests in and out of the hall.
+Violations of the guest policy may be documented and may result in suspension of a resident's guest privileges.

 Are masks required in HDS facilities?